 Identifying the influence of teaching practices on undergraduate students’ mental health and wellbeing in the Faculties of Arts and Science

-Studies have indicated that good mental health and wellbeing enhances a student’s ability to learn (Eisenberg, Hunt, & Speer, 2013; Keyes et al., 2012; Martin, 2010).
+Studies have indicated that mental health and wellbeing are connected to a student’s ability to learn (Eisenberg, Hunt, & Speer, 2013; Keyes et al., 2012; Martin, 2010).
 Evidence also shows that different teaching practices affect student learning outcomes (Dennison, Gruber, & Vrbsky, 2010; Moulding, 2010; Svinicki & McKeachie, 2014).
-However, to date, it remains unknown whether teaching practices influence post secondary students’ mental health and wellbeing and if so, how.
+However, to date, it remains unknown whether teaching practices influence post-secondary students’ mental health and wellbeing and if so, how.
 This TLEF- funded project seeks to identify teaching practices that are effective at both promoting effective learning and supporting student wellbeing.

-Year 1 of the project (2015-16) focused on data collection and analysis; year 2 of the project (2016-2017) will focus on creating and sharing professional development resources for instructors.
-Various types of knowledge translation have already been integrated throughout the project.
+Year 1 of the project (2015-16) focused on data collection and analysis; year 2 of the project (2016-17) focuses on creating and sharing professional development resources for instructors.

 Dennison, S. T., Gruber, K. J., & Vrbsky, L. (2010).
 Research literature review on social work education instructional methods: 1998–2008.
 Journal of Teaching in Social Work, 30(4), 399419.